mdsanima-dev/mdsanima-dev/docs/workflow.md

 To use the `--directory` option you must use *Python 3.7* or later, but if you don't have one, you can just go to the above-mentioned directory and type `python3 -m http.server 8080` in the terminal.
+If you want to listen to a specific interface use the `--bind 127.0.0.1` options.

 Now just go to your browser and enter the [`localhost:8080`](http://localhost:8080/) address.